Abigail Stoneman: First marriage

-Abigail acquired the surname Stoneman from her first marriage, likely to Samuel Stoneman, a lieutenant of the Rhode Island regiment who fought in the French and Indiana War between 1757 and 1760.
+Abigail acquired the surname Stoneman from her first marriage, likely to Samuel Stoneman, a lieutenant of the Rhode Island regiment who fought in the French and Indian War between 1757 and 1760.
 He became an adjutant during that war against Crown Point and Canada.
 Her husband is believed to have died by 1760.

 Stoneman had several sons and two daughters when she established her business in Boston (1770).
 She also had at least two enslaved people at that time.

 Stoneman lived in a large house on Marlborough Street and attended the First Congregational Church.
 Her house was robbed of some china and $100 Spanish dollars in 1766.